 Top petty crimes and scams in Dubrovnik affecting tourists

 Dubrovnik boasts a lower crime rate than most huge tourist towns in Europe.
 Violent crimes are also rare.
-Your only safety concerns will be petty thieves and scammers lurking in crowded areas to steal from unsuspecting tourists.
+Your only safety concerns will be petty thieves and scammers.
 By educating yourself and following some safety tips, you can have a worry-free holiday in this city on the Adriatic coast.

 Many visit Dubrovnik for its Old City, renowned for its views and for being featured in the hit TV series Game of Thrones.
 The area is usually crowded, so if you’re going there, be extra mindful of your belongings.
 This doesn’t only apply to Old Town but other areas in Dubrovnik as well.

 One common way thieves in Dubrovnik victimize newcomers is by distracting them.
 They either try to talk to their target, offer them help, or give them a gift, and while their attention is on them, another person will steal their belongings.

 You can use a money belt, slash-proof bag, or anti-theft backpack to lower the pickpocketing risk.
 Even better, only bring your essentials and leave the rest with Bounce luggage storage.
 Always be mindful of your surroundings and wary of strangers trying to distract you.

 Overcharging is a prevalent taxi scam in Dubrovnik, so make sure to only get on a ride with a registered cab.
 Some taxi drivers may take a longer route or make additional stops to increase your transportation fees.
 This is especially common when coming from or to the Dubrovnik international airport, Čilipi Airport, the third busiest airport in Croatia.
 You may want to track your taxi’s path to your destination to avoid taxi scams.